 Knowing how to cope with problems and keeping yourself informed are important steps in successfully navigating the rigorous demands of college and workplace life.

 Students who voluntarily seek assistance for a dependence issue unrelated to a university investigational process or disciplinary proceeding will not be charged with a violation of the Student Code of Conduct (see Good Samaritan policy in the student handbook).
-Students or employees seeking reasonable accommodations related to recovering from drug or alcohol dependencies, or a medical history which reflects treatment for substance abuse conditions, should contact the appropriate resource (the Disability Resource Center for students and Human Resources for employees).
+Students or employees seeking reasonable accommodations related to recovering from drug or alcohol dependencies or a medical history that reflects treatment for substance abuse conditions should contact the appropriate resource (Student Accessibility & Testing Services) for Students and Human Resources for Employees).

 For students, we offer a variety of ongoing programs specifically addressing substance abuse, responsible decision-making, and healthy lifestyles.
 Literature and pamphlets are available through the Counseling Center.
 Online alcohol education programs, PEER programs, Social Norming Campaign, Social Mentor programs, Greek Leadership training, and SAB alternative late night programs are examples of programs offered by the University.
 These programs are available through the Counseling Center, Residence life, Student Life, Security, and Athletics.
 For students seeking assistance with suspected drug or alcohol problems, the Counseling Center is available for initial dialogue and assistance in defining the extent of any problem.